Cryptjar/avr-progmem-rs/README.md

 there (well as far as it is possible), this crate also has a fallback implementation for all other architectures that are not AVR, falling back to a simple Rust `static` in the default data segment.
-And all the data loading functions will just dereference the pointed to data, assuming that they just live in the default location.
+And all the data loading functions will just dereference the pointed-to data, assuming that they just live in the default location.

 This fallback is perfectly safe on x86 and friend, and should also be fine